Step 1: Assess what is important to you; speak with loved ones.

 Share these preferences before a medical crisis.
 It will help ensure you get the care you want – and only the care you want.

-Our Good-to-Go Resource Guide and Good-to-Go Toolkit are excellent starting points.
-They provide ideas, inspiration and information on thorough, effective end-of-life preparation.
+Our Good-to-Go Toolkit is an excellent starting points.
+It provides ideas, inspiration and information on thorough, effective end-of-life preparation.
 Many of the links below come directly from the Good-to-Go Toolkit.

 Use these tools: